Introduction

 Use the following context to answer the question.
 If the answer is not in the context, say "I don't have enough information."
 Context: [Source: company-policies.md] Our return policy allows customers to return any product within 30 days...
 [Source: product-faq.md] The Pro plan includes unlimited projects...
 [Source: onboarding-guide.md] New team members should complete the security training...
 Question: How long do I have to return a product?
 Answer: - The AI generates an answer: “You have 30 days from the date of purchase to return a product for a full refund.
 The item must be in its original packaging and unused condition.”

-Notice that even though all 3 chunks were sent, the AI correctly focused on the relevant one (company-policies.md) and ignored the other two.
+Even though all 3 chunks were sent, the AI correctly focused on the relevant one and ignored the other two.
 A good prompt makes this work.

 What a bad result looks like